 physically incapable of resisting assault, asleep, or unconscious

 Unless an individual is substantially physically or mentally impaired, consent while under the influence of alcohol or drugs is valid consent.
-Similarly, the use of alcohol or drugs does not minimize or excuse a person’s responsibility for sexual assault.
+Similarly, the use of alcohol or drugs does not minimize or excuse a person’s responsibility for a Sexual Conduct Policy Violation.

 Alcohol, Drugs and Consent